wynnliam/unit-testing-react/README.md

 In the project directory, you can run:

 ### `npm start`

+This doesn't actually do anything but display the default App.
+Go to `npm test` for the good stuff

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.